Bills' Matthews, Lawson land on injured reserve

 Matthews, 25, will be an unrestricted free agent after this season.

 Lawson, the Bills' first-round pick in 2016, sprained his ankle in Sunday's loss to the New England Patriots and was carted to the locker room.
-In 11 games, Lawson made 10 starts and recorded 33 tackles, four sacks, two passes defensed and one forced fumble.
+In 11 games, Lawson made 10 starts and recorded 33 tackles, 4 sacks, 2 passes defensed and 1 forced fumble.

 The Bills promoted wide receiver Brandon Reilly and defensive end Cap Capi from their practice squad to replace Matthews and Lawson.